WFRQ: 2011-2013

-93.5 Frequency History
+93.5 frequency history

 2014

 In February 2014, on-air personalities were added to the station for the first time since becoming Frank in 2006.
 Jenn Kennedy moved from weekends on sister station WPXC to mornings, followed by voiceover and production guru Bumper Morgan in middays, and 20-year Cape Cod radio veteran Janet Birchfield in afternoons.
 For Sunday through Friday evenings, the syndicated "Intelligence For Your Life with John Tesh" moved from competitor WQRC to the station.
-The branding was updated to "Frank 93-5," with a new primary slogan of "The Music Of A Whole Generation" and "Cape Cod's Variety" as a secondary.
+The branding was updated to "Frank 93-5", with a new primary slogan of "The Music Of A Whole Generation" and "Cape Cod's Variety" as a secondary.
 New jingles from TM Studios with the updated image were also added into rotation, along with a new website domain of frank935.com.

 On April 28, 2014, sister station WPXC added in-band on-channel (IBOC) HD Radio, with WFRQ simulcasting on WPXC-HD2 and sister station WKFY simulcasting on WPXC-HD3.
 On May 22, 2014, translator 93.9 W230AW (Centerville) owned by Jeff Shapiro's Nantucket Public Radio changed the parent station that it rebroadcasts from WRYP to WPXC (HD2).
-The transmission facility for W230AW was located in Barnstable at that time; however, an FCC construction permit was previously granted in March 2014 to move it to Mashpee.
+The transmission facility for W230AW was located in Barnstable at that time.
+An FCC construction permit was previously granted in March 2014 to move it to Mashpee.
 W230AW made that move on September 19, 2014, and began operating with 250 watts ERP at 160.3 feet above ground level.
 Coverage of Frank to the Upper Cape (including the communities of Bourne, Falmouth, Sandwich and Mashpee) and western sections of Barnstable was restored via 93.9's new coverage contour.
 These areas were previously served via 101.1 prior to its break away from the 93.5 simulcast in April 2013.
 In the summer of 2014, "Saturday Night at the '80s" was added from 7 p.m. to midnight.
 It is hosted by Sweet Pete, who also does afternoons on WXXX in Burlington, Vermont and CodComm sister station WHYA.